National Centre for Australian Children's Literature

 - Exists as an independent body with a Board incorporated in the ACT

-- 36 years of children’s books donated by Australian publishers and creators
+- Since 1981 children's books have been routinely donated by Australian publishers and many creators

 - 2 publishers’ archives